Funding for the Australian General Practice Training (AGPT) Program

 We know that circumstances can change.
 Our policies tell you when we can be flexible so you can finish your training.

-Who works with us on the program?
+Who we work with on the program

 As well as the GP colleges and RTOs, other groups with an interest in the AGPT Program include: